 Diagnosis usually only requires a standard wrist x-ray series.
 In some complex cases, additional cross-sectional imaging (usually CT) is required to accurately assess the fracture.
 This is especially true when there is a multi-part fracture with joint involvement.

 Most distal radial fractures in adult patients are transverse metaphyseal fractures.
 They are often extra-articular, but some may extend into the joint, and when they do, it is important to recognize.
 The degree of displacement (usually dorsal) is important because it will be a determining factor for treatment (whether to reduce or not before immobilization).

 is there displacement?

 Treatment and prognosis

-Treatment is dependant on the type of fracture (as determined by the x-ray).
-The vast majority of distal radial fractures are relatively uncomplicated and do not require a trip to theatre and can be managed as an outpatient with review in fracture clinic.
+Treatment can be either operative or non-operative and is dependent on the type of fracture (as determined by the x-ray).
+The vast majority of distal radial fractures are relatively uncomplicated and can be conservatively managed as an outpatient with review in fracture clinic.